Asmara Brewery

-Asmara Brewery (formerly, Melotti Brewery) is a brewery in Eritrea, founded in 1938.
+Asmara Brewery (formerly Melotti Brewery) is a brewery in Eritrea.
+The brewery was founded in 1938.
 The brewery was nationalized by the Derg during the Eritrean War of Independence.
 The brewery operates a football team, which plays in the Eritrean Premier League.
 The factory has over 600 employees.

 History

-The brewery was founded in 1938 (and started production in 1939) by Italian engineer Luigi Melotti.
+The brewery was founded in 1938 by Italian engineer Luigi Melotti.
+It started production in 1939.

 The brewery was nationalized by the Derg during the Eritrean War of Independence, and was then inherited by the Government of Eritrea.
 Ownership in the brewery is shared between investors and the Government of Eritrea.
 In 1998, its factory exported up to 40% of production, with the remainder being domestically consumed.

 Production was affected during 2000 and production decreased for a period of time.
 However the production has since got back to normal levels, now even exporting products internationally to countries worldwide.

 During WW2 and the present day it is one of the biggest companies in Eritrea.
 Melotti, the wealthy original owner, also built the famous "Villa Melotti" on the southern tip of Taulud Island in Massawa.